 Wisconsin car accident attorneys for not-at-fault cases vs. "no insurance" drivers

 Since drivers in the state of Wisconsin are on the hook financially for any accidents they cause, Wisconsin car accident laws require all drivers to carry insurance.
-As part of this insurance, policies must carry Uninsured Motorist coverage of (at minimum) $25,000 per person and $50,000 per accident for injury.
-This is coverage for injuries you or your passengers sustain in an accident involving an uninsured motorist.
+As part of this insurance, policies must carry uninsured motorist coverage of (at minimum) $25,000 per person and $50,000 per accident for injury.
+This covers injuries you or your passengers sustain in an accident involving an uninsured motorist.

 As you can imagine, $25,000 doesn’t go very far if you’ve been seriously injured and require ongoing care.
-For this reason, most insurance companies in our state encourage buying coverage levels much higher than this bare minimum.
-The penalty for not having insurance ranges from a fine of up to $500 to as much as $5,000 for providing a fraudulent proof of insurance.
-Oddly, Wisconsin doesn’t require drivers to show proof of insurance when getting a driver’s license or when registering one.
+For this reason, most insurance companies in our state encourage buying coverage levels much higher.
+The penalty for not having insurance ranges from a fine of up to $500 to as much as $5,000 for fraudulent proof of insurance.
+Wisconsin doesn’t require drivers to show proof of insurance when getting a driver’s license or when registering one.

 Determining fault for an auto accident

 Liability is established by determining which driver was at fault--but do NOT treat the police report as the final word.
-Having a certified accident investigator search for hidden sources of liability could be THE difference between whether you are compensated or not.
-With Warshafsky Law, you pay no fee until you receive compensation.
+Having a certified accident investigator search for hidden sources of liability could affect compensation.

 Never assume you're automatically at fault when riding a motorcycle or bicycle.
 In most cases involving bicyclist injuries caused by an auto accident, the cyclist will not be at fault.
 However, this can change if the cyclist was crossing a street illegally or breaking any other laws.
-Speak with our bicycle accident and motorcycle accident attorneys if you've been injured on either kind of bike.
-Your initial consultation is always free.
+Speak with our bicycle accident and motorcycle accident attorneys if you've been injured.

 What are your options for being compensated for your damages?

-- You can file a third party auto insurance claim with the at-fault driver’s insurance company, and/or:
+You can file a third party auto insurance claim with the at-fault driver’s insurance company

 What if you don’t have insurance and you’ve been injured in an auto accident?

 First, fault for the accident has to be determined.
-If it is shown you were not at fault for the accident, and you have sustained injuries or losses because of the accident, you will likely be compensated by the at-fault driver’s insurance company—up to whatever amount of liability coverage he has.
-If your damages are higher than the at-fault driver’s insurance will cover, you will need to file a suit against the driver to recover from his assets.
+If it is shown you were not at fault for the accident, and you have sustained injuries or losses because of the accident, you will likely be compensated by the at-fault driver’s insurance company—up to whatever amount of liability coverage they have.
+If your damages are higher than the at-fault driver’s insurance coverage, you will need to file a suit against the driver to recover from his assets.
 Of course, you need to know if the at-fault driver has sufficient assets to cover your claim.

 What if neither you nor the at-fault driver has insurance?

-The fact that neither of you have insurance complicates things.
+The fact that neither of you has insurance complicates things.
 If you were not at fault, your only option is to file suit against the driver.
-However, if the at-fault driver didn’t have insurance because he couldn’t afford it, there’s little chance he has sufficient assets to cover your damages.
+However, if the at-fault driver didn’t have insurance because they couldn’t afford it, there’s little chance they have sufficient assets to cover your damages.
 There is, however, the potential for a third party to be found liable (or partially liable) for the accident—and this is where an experienced accident investigator can make all the difference in the world.

-For instance, the case of an uninsured motorist who strikes another uninsured motorist on the highway may look straightforward, but when an investigation reveals a construction company improperly set up cones a half mile down the highway and this resulted in the “at fault” driver being in the wrong lane, suddenly there’s another liable party—and their insurance policy may well be more than capable of absorbing the extensive medical costs incurred by both uninsured drivers.
+The case of an uninsured motorist who strikes another uninsured motorist on the highway may look straightforward, but when an investigation reveals a construction company improperly set up cones a half mile down the highway and this resulted in the “at fault” driver being in the wrong lane, there’s another liable party—and their insurance policy may be more than capable of absorbing the extensive medical costs incurred by both uninsured drivers.

 Request a free initial consultation with an experienced personal injury attorney

 Warshafsky Law offers a free initial legal consultation with no obligation whatsoever.
 You’ll meet with an actual attorney, not a paralegal, who will let you know what your legal options are.
-If you choose to hire us, we ask for no payment until your case is resolved and you have been compensated and our No Win, No Fee policy ensures you owe us nothing if we don’t come through for you.
+If you choose to hire us, we ask for no payment until your case is resolved and you have been compensated.
+Our No Win, No Fee policy ensures you owe us nothing if we don’t come through for you.